theodorelimx/Wise-SQL-test/github_README.md

 The source dataset was provided by Wise as part of the case study and is not included in this repository.

-## Tech

-SQLite, Python (pandas, matplotlib) for chart generation, docx-js for the report document.